Nicsims98/retro-portfolio/README.md

 Connect with Me

-	•	LinkedIn: Nic’s LinkedIn
+LinkedIn
-	•	GitHub: Nic’s GitHub
+GitHub

 Acknowledgments

-	•	GIFs sourced from: GifCities and the Internet Archive.
+	•	GIFs sourced from: GifCity and Internet Archive.
 	•	Inspiration: 90s fansites, GeoCities, and retro web design.

+Let me know if you need anything else!